Riley Harbottle: Loan to Colchester United

 On 23 January 2024, Harbottle joined EFL League Two club Colchester United for the remainder of the 2023–24 season.

 AFC Wimbledon

 On 15 August 2024, Harbottle joined League Two club AFC Wimbledon on a two-year deal.

+Bristol Rovers

+On 16 January 2026, Harbottle joined League Two club Bristol Rovers on a free transfer, signing a two-and-a-half year deal.